 2.8.4.2 In this respect, some of the key questions to be considered include:

 a.
 What tools, technologies and techniques can stakeholders apply to fully harness the potential of Big Data?
+5G and cloud comuputing to harness big data at low cost

+proliferation of cheap smart phones in low income countries is important to have access to new technologies and data

 b.
 What are the key safeguards that policymakers could consider to ensure that the use and application of Big Data benefits all?